corelight/zeek2es/Readme.md

 You can add a keyword subfield to text fields with the `-k` command line option.
 This is useful for aggregations in Kibana.

-Also, no other Python libraries are needed to run this application.
-If Python is already on your system, there is nothing additional for you to copy over to your machine than [Elasticsearch, Kibana](https://www.elastic.co/start), and [zeek2es.py](zeek2es.py).
+If Python is already on your system, there is nothing additional for you to copy over to your machine than [Elasticsearch, Kibana](https://www.elastic.co/start), and [zeek2es.py](zeek2es.py) if you already have the [requests](https://docs.python-requests.org/en/latest/) library installed.

 ## Installation <a name="installation" />